kmwtechnology/lucille/doc/site/content/en/docs/getting-started/_index.md

 * `-Dconfig.file=<PATH/TO/YOUR/CONFIG.conf>` tells Lucille where to find your configuration.
 * `-cp 'lucille-core/target/lucille.jar:lucille-core/target/lib/*'` loads Lucille and its dependencies.
-* `com.kmwllc.lucille.core.Runner -useKafka` starts the run and interacts with Kafka as described above.
+* `com.kmwllc.lucille.core.Runner -usekafka` starts the run and interacts with Kafka as described above.
 * `com.kmwllc.lucille.core.Worker <pipelineName>` processes documents through the configured pipeline as described above.
 * `com.kmwllc.lucille.core.Indexer <pipelineName>` writes processed documents to the configured backend as described above.